SpicyGengu/Magic_Stars_Campaign/Locations/Star Tomb.md

 - [[Star Tomb (Crows Point)]]
 -
 # Notes
-- These tombs all emanate an aura of [[Disspelling Magic]] making it difficult for magic users to properly use the [[Star fragment]]s.
+- These tombs all emanate an aura of [[Disspelling Magic]] making it difficult for magic users to properly use the [[Star Fragment]]s.